Flag Football Rules

 • Dead ball.
 Play stops when the ball touches the ground because of a fumble, punt, or incomplete pass.
 Also play stops when the ball carrier falls and any part of their body (except feet or hands) is touching the ground.

 • Down.
-To stop the play, the opponent must the ball carrier's flag belt.
+To stop the play, the opponent must pull the ball carrier's flag belt.

 Turnovers

-• Fumble: A fumble that touches the ground is not a turnover (dead ball at the spot of the fumble).
+• Fumble: A fumble that touches the ground is not a turnover (dead ball at the spot where the ball contacts the ground).
+If the ball is fumbled forward, the ball will be placed at the spot of the fumble.

 Scrimmage

 • Quarterback Run from Scrimmage.
-This rule applies if the line of scrimmage is in the opposing team's half of the field.
-The quarterback cannot run for positive yards unless he/she is rushed after the 5 second count in the opposing team's half.
+In a team's own half of the field, the quarterback may run at any time.
+After a team crosses into the opposing team's half of the field, the quarterback cannot run for positive yards unless he/she is rushed after the 5 second count.

 Punts